Xie Xuan: The Battle of Fei River

 In 383, as Former Qin launched a major assault with intent to destroy Jin once and for all, Xie Xuan and his Beifu Force was sent to the frontline, reporting to the command of his uncle Xie Shi (謝石).
 Xie Shi, initially intimidated by the much larger Former Qin force, considered merely trying to block Former Qin progress without major engagement, but after he was advised otherwise by the Former Qin ambassador Zhu Xu—a Jin general who was captured by Former Qin in 379 but who secretly remained loyal to Jin—and chose to engage Former Qin forward troops that arrived first.
 Xie Xuan, charged with engaging Former Qin forces, along with Liu Laozhi, dealt them minor defeats, reducing their morale.
-When Former Qin troops gradually arrived, the Former Qin and Jin forces became stalemated across the Fei River (which no longer exists but probably flowed through Lu'an, Anhui, near the Huai River).
+When Former Qin troops gradually arrived, the Former Qin and Jin forces became stalemated across the Fei River.
+(Note: The river no longer exists, but probably flowed through Lu'an, Anhui, near the Huai River.)

-Xie Xuan sent a message to the Former Qin commanding general Fu Rong (Fu Jiān's brother) with a proposal—to have Fu Rong order his troops to retreat slightly to allow the Jin forces across, so the armies could engage.
+Xie Xuan sent a message to the Former Qin commanding general Fu Rong (Note: Fu Jiān's brother) with a proposal—to have Fu Rong order his troops to retreat slightly to allow the Jin forces across, so the armies could engage.
 Fu Rong, after discussing with Fu Jiān, agreed, and ordered a retreat.
 However, once the Former Qin troops went into retreat, it panicked, and as Fu Rong tried to calm his troops down, his horse suddenly fell, and he was killed by Jin soldiers.
 Once that happened, Xie Xuan and other generals, Xie Yan (謝琰) and Huan Yi fiercely attacked Former Qin troops, which then completely collapsed.
 Former Qin would face major rebellions starting in 384 that eventually led to its disintegration and would not again pose a threat to Jin.